Necon Air Flight 128

 Necon Air Flight 128 (3Z 128/NEC 128) was a scheduled domestic flight from Pokhara Airport to Kathmandu Airport in Nepal on 5 September 1999.
-The Hawker Siddeley HS 748 crashed when it hit a telecommunications tower.
+The Hawker Siddeley HS 748 crashed when it hit a telecommunications tower near Indrathan Hill.

 Aircraft

 The aircraft involved was a Series B Hawker Siddeley HS 748 built in 1988, bought from UNI Air in November 1997.
 At that time, the airline operated three other 748s.

 Incident

 Flight 128 departed from Pokhara at 10:00 for a 35-minute domestic flight to Kathmandu.
 While approaching Tribhuvan Airport's runway 02 at 10:25 am local time, the aircraft hit a telecommunications tower, killing all five crew members and all ten passengers.
 It was Necon Air's second fatal accident in 1999.

 Passengers and crew

-Due to the hard impact into ground after the accident, none of the fifteen occupants survived the crash.
+Due to the hard impact into ground after the accident, none of the 15 occupants survived the crash.